Mdsomratakbor/JavaScript-Interview-Question/Question.md

 ### 5. Between JavaScript and an ASP script, which is faster?

 `JavaScript is faster.
 JavaScript is a client-side language and thus it does not need the assistance of the web server to execute.
 On the other hand, ASP is a server-side language and hence is always slower than JavaScript.
 Javascript now is also a server side language (nodejs).`

+### 6. What is negative infinity?

+`Negative Infinity is a number in JavaScript which can be derived by dividing negative number by zero.`

+### 7. Is it possible to break JavaScript Code into several lines?

+`Breaking within a string statement can be done by the use of a backslash, '\', at the end of the first line`

+**Example:**
+<pre>document.write("this is \a program")<pre>